 The Wildlife Conservation Society Archives documents WCS’s long history of saving wildlife and wild places.
 To carry out this mission, the Archives collects, identifies, and preserves records created throughout the history of WCS, which was begun in 1895 as the New York Zoological Society.

 The collections held by the WCS Archives reflect the Society's robust record of activities, which includes running the Bronx Zoo, the New York Aquarium, and the Central Park, Prospect Park, and Queens Zoos.
 Additionally, the collections contain records related to WCS's rich history of international wildlife conservation field work.

 The Archives provides access to these records by appointment to scholars and other persons interested in WCS's history.
 See the links below for more information about our collections and accessing them.

-Please note: Due to the COVID-19 outbreak, the WCS Archives is currently closed to in-person researchers.
+Please note: Due to the COVID-19 outbreak, the WCS Archives remains closed to in-person researchers.
 Please email us for more information.